-Status: The main bridge structure between piers 16 through 31 is being raised approximately five inches in order for isolation bearings to be installed to separate the superstructure from the substructure during seismic events.
-In preparation, the bridge piers have been widened with reinforced concrete to accommodate the new bearings.
+Status: The main bridge structure between piers 16 through 31 was raised approximately five inches in order for isolation bearings to be installed to separate the superstructure from the substructure during seismic events.
+The bridge piers were widened with reinforced concrete to accommodate the new bearings.